Teaching Caregivers to Respond to Aggressive Resident Behavior

 The Alzheimer’s Association says nearly 7 million Americans have Alzheimer’s.
 By 2050, the number of Americans with Alzheimer’s is expected to reach 13 million.
 Among people aged 65 and above, approximately one in nine has Alzheimer’s.

 Although Alzheimer’s is often associated with memory loss, it also has other effects.
 For instance, it has been linked to an increase in aggressive behavior.
 According to the Alzheimer’s Society, aggressive behavior may be a symptom of dementia or, more likely, the result of issues connected to dementia, such as memory loss, physical discomfort, frustration, and confusion.
 When aggressive behavior occurs, it may take the form of verbal aggression (such as swearing and screaming) or physical aggression (such as hitting, pinching, scratching, biting, hair-pulling, and throwing things).
+If not properly managed, these behaviors can lead to workplace injuries, workers’ compensation claims, and increased liability exposure.

 Caregivers work closely with people experiencing mental and physical distress, which often puts them at risk for violence.

 According to the BLS, workers in the healthcare and social assistance sectors experience nonfatal injuries intentionally inflicted by another person at a rate of 10.4 incidents per 10,000 full-time workers.
 This is much higher than the rate of 2.1 incidents per 10,000 full-time workers for all industries.
 Workers in nursing and residential care facilities experience an even higher rate – 21.1 incidents per 10,000 full-time workers.
+These incidents directly impact workers’ compensation costs and can influence how insurers evaluate risk and price coverage.

 For residential care facilities, screening for aggression is important.
 According to research published in HealthAffairs, providers should assess the potential for violence when evaluating older patients, as doing so provides the opportunity for appropriate interventions.
+Proactively identifying aggression risks is a key component of risk management for social service organizations and helps prevent costly workplace incidents.

 In some cases, residential care facilities may be able to reduce the risk of aggression and violence by focusing on the underlying factors that result in outbursts.
 The Alzheimer’s Society says aggression may occur when a dementia patient’s needs are not being met.
 Therefore, by addressing the unmet needs, caregivers can reduce the occurrence of aggression.
 Think about whether you are meeting the following needs: